github/developer.github.com/content/v3/orgs/teams.md

 ## Add team repo

+In order to add a repo to a team, the authenticated user must be an owner of the org that the team is associated with.

     PUT /teams/:id/repos/:repo

+### Reponse

+<%= headers 204 %>

 ## Remove team repo

+In order to add a repo to a team, the authenticated user must be an owner of the org that the team is associated with.
-This does not delete the repo, it just removes it from the team.
+NOTE: This does not delete the repo, it just removes it from the team.

     DELETE /teams/:id/repos/:repo

+### Reponse

+<%= headers 204 %>